Sjord/Sjord.github.io/_posts/2018-08-09-hacking-the-motorola-mbp88connect-wifi-camera.md

 ---
 layout: post
 title: "Hacking the Motorola MBP88Connect WiFi camera"
-thumbnail: mbp88connect-240.jpg
+thumbnail: mbp88connect-480.jpg
-date: 2018-08-09
+date: 2019-03-27
 ---

 The Motorola Wi-Fi Video Baby Monitor Camera (MBP88CONNECT) is a webcam that can be controlled and viewed using the Hubble mobile app and Hubble web app.
+I found several vulnerabilities in the camera's web interface, which have been resolved by the distributor through firmware updates.
+This article describes the vulnerabilities and how I found them.

 ## Setup